5.0★ Google20+ Years1,000+ Families ServedMandarin + English

 "If my visa is denied, I lose the house."

 You can sell anytime regardless of visa status.
-And if you're buying in NJ's strong school districts, your home will likely appreciate — making it a sound financial decision either way.
+And if you are buying in NJ's strong school districts, your home will likely appreciate — making it a sound financial decision either way.

 ✓ Fact